2020–21 NBA season: Media

-This was the fifth year of the current nine-year contracts with ABC, ESPN, TNT and NBA TV.
+This was the fifth year of a nine-year deal with ABC, ESPN, TNT and NBA TV.

 To reduce on-site staff, ESPN and TNT leverage the home team's rightsholder as a host broadcaster for some of their games.
 They send a neutral "world feed" and other camera feeds to the network, which then added commentary and surrounding coverage.
 ESPN and TNT are also deploying additional cameras specific to their broadcasts, and ESPN may provide a supplemental on-site presence if the local broadcaster does not have enough capacity to support the host model.
 ESPN stated that some (roughly half) of their games, particularly marquee games exclusive to ESPN and ABC, would be produced on-site with an existing hybrid model (where some producers and graphics operators work from ESPN's studios in Bristol, Connecticut).
 TNT also planned to begin doing some games on-site beginning with Martin Luther King Jr. Day.

 On December 26, 2020, it was announced that Fox Sports Networks had acquired rights to simulcast 36 Toronto Raptors games locally in the Tampa Bay area through at least the first half of the season.
 All of the games were carried via the Fox Sports Go app, with selected games to also air on television via Fox Sports Sun (15) and Fox Sports Florida (2).

 On March 31, 2021, the Fox Sports Networks rebranded as Bally Sports, as part of an agreement between majority-owner Sinclair Broadcast Group and casino operator Bally's Corporation.